Piotr-Majda/ip-geolocation-api/tests/README.md

 ## Testing Approach

-- **Isolation:** External services are mocked, and database integration tests use an in-memory SQLite database for fast, isolated runs
+- **Isolation:** External services are mocked
 - **Integration with Real API** Some integration tests require access to the real external API and are skipped by default.
 To run these tests, use the --use-real-api flag
+- **Internal Dependencies** In test integratrion and api test use real instance of Postgress database you need to run docker-compose to connect with this db, before runing these tests
 - **Repeatability:** The database is reset between tests to ensure clean state.
 - **Coverage:** Both positive and negative scenarios are tested, including error and edge cases.
 - **Fixtures:** Common test fixtures are used for setup and teardown.

 ## Running Tests

-Use the Makefile from the project root to run tests Default coverage report on terminal will be displayed
+Use the Makefile from the project root to run tests, for anythinkg higher then unit test run docker-compose to setup database Default coverage report on terminal will be displayed

 ```bash